 - Community Garden Grant Program

-Gardens on public or private land including at schools, workplaces, and houses of worship are eligible for our Community Garden Grant, which provides up to $100 per gardening season for garden creation and development.
+Gardens on public or private land including at schools, workplaces, and houses of worship are eligible for our Community Garden Grant, which provides up to $100 per growing season for garden creation and development.
 Apply by filling out the Park Forest Community Garden Grant Program application, either online or in print, here.

 - Village Owned Vacant Lot Garden Program